Ryouh/Feats-Revisited/Feats.md

 ### Elemental Adaptation

 Your elemental bloodline shields you from enemy attacks.
-You gain the following benefits:

 * You gain resistance to your associated damage type.
 * If you take damage from your associated damage type you can use your reaction to gain immunity against that instance of the damage, and you regain a number of hit points equal to half the damage you would have taken (including your resistance).
 Once you use this feature you can't do so again until you finish a long rest.